If you aren’t using a jobsite cut station, you’re not improving your work life. In face your making it far more difficult for yourself and your crew.

 Accidents and injuries — potentially serious injuries — are all too common when you’re trying to make your cuts on the ground or a makeshift chop saw stand.
 Binding and kicking can result in accidents that put you and your crew in harm’s way, with the potential for lost fingers, eye injuries and even head trauma.

 A jobsite cut station can substantially improve the safety of the lumber-cutting process.
-By putting you and your lumber on the same level, you can rip all day, every day, without binding or dropping boards.
+By putting you and your lumber on the same level, you can rip all day without binding or dropping boards.